 The best potato stuffing there is!
-Make your Thanksgiving dinner extra comforting with this Amish Potato Stuffing Recipe.
+Make your Thanksgiving dinner extra comforting with this Amish Potato Stuffing recipe.
 The savory bites of mashed potatoes, breadcrumbs, sauteed veggies, and sage make this side dish a must-have at holiday meals.

-Mashed potato stuffing for Thanksgiving
+Mashed Potato Stuffing for Thanksgiving

 Prepare to be hit with a surge of nostalgia because this potato stuffing has everything you love about a classic stuffing recipe but with an authentic Amish twist!

 I first discovered Amish stuffing as I was exploring the many weekend markets in Pennsylvania growing up.
-There are always Amish stands outside of these markets, usually selling goodies like discounted produce, meat, shoofly pie, and chicken breasts stuffed with potato stuffing.
+There are always Amish stands outside of these markets, usually selling goodies like discounted produce, shoofly pie, and chicken breasts stuffed with potato stuffing.
 This quickly became my new favorite meal and I knew I had to recreate it at home!

 Potato stuffing vs. traditional Thanksgiving stuffing